 Treatment and Prevention of Muscular/Ligamentous Syndromes and Degenerative Joint and Disc Disease of the Cervical Spine

-Physical Therapy is the professional intervention medical doctors prefer when external mechanical forces and instruction need be applied to the spine to rectify the source of neck disorders.
+- Physical Therapy is the professional intervention medical doctors prefer when external mechanical forces and instruction need be applied to the spine to rectify the source of neck disorders.
 A wide range of therapeutic options are available to the Physical Therapist, whose skill set includes a separate professional assessment of the neck dysfunction.
 Based upon the referral from the Medical Doctor, the diagnostic testing and diagnosis, a Physical Therapist will select passive and/or active therapies best suited for the patient’s particular issues.
+The Minneapolis Clinic of Neurology Physical Therapy for Neck Pain and Dysfunction program successfully coordinates the neurologists and therapists working together to develop an individualized treatment program for every patient.
 Exercises for flexibility, toning, strengthening, stability and restoration of range of motion may be instructed.
 Professional instruction in home and/or health club exercise programs is available.
 Hands-on treatments with ice, heat, manual techniques, ultrasound, traction and electrical stimulation may also be included in the treatment plan.
 Often, several visits are necessary to get the best treatment and management strategies in place.
 A discharge plan tailored to each patient’s needs is always developed for prevention of future problems.

 Complementary Medicine may play a role particularly when stress is a causative factor.
 We never argue with the success of any form of therapy, as long as outcome goals are achieved.
 Various treatments as mainstream as Acupuncture and Acupressure, and as marginal as magnet therapy, have been successful for SOME individuals.
 Reflexology, meditation, Tui Na massage and vitamin, enzyme and other supplements may benefit some individuals.
 As long as these remedies are reviewed with your physician, harmful side effects can be minimized.